10 Types of Healthcare Data: The Complete Guide for 2026

 9. Administrative Records and Claims Databases

 Administrative records and claims databases offer some of the most expansive data available.
-These systems track a wide range of patient interactions—doctor visits, procedures, hospital stays, prescriptions, insurance claims, and billing—across multiple care settings.
+These systems track a wide range of patient interactions, including doctor visits, procedures, hospital stays, prescriptions, insurance claims, and billing, across multiple care settings.

 Unlike data from a single provider or clinic, claims databases aggregate patient information from different sources, giving you a longitudinal view of the entire care journey.
 This makes it easier to understand not just what happened during one visit, but how patients move through the healthcare system over time.